lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      (mldsaEncodedSignature, tradEncodedSignature) = bytes

   3. Deserialize the constituent signature values
-        The component keys are deserialized according to their respective standard as show in {{appdx_components}}
+        The component signatures are deserialized according to their respective standard as shown in the component algorithm appendix.

      mldsaSig = ML-DSA.DeserializeSignature(mldsaEncodedSignature)
      tradSig = Trad.DeserializeSignature(tradEncodedSignature)